-Rethink Ireland has been supporting social enterprises across Ireland since 2018, in partnership with Local Authorities Ireland and funded by IPB Insurance and the Department of Rural and Community Development via the Dormant Accounts Fund.
+Rethink Ireland are delighted to support social enterprises across Ireland through the Social Enterprise Start-up Fund and the Social Enterprise Development Fund, which is in partnership with Local Authorities Ireland and funded by IPB Insurance and the Department of Rural and Community Development via the Dormant Accounts Fund.

 GIY addresses the challenge of diet-related illness arising from a lack of understanding and connection to healthy food.
 GROWBox makes growing healthy and delicious food easy, affordable and accessible, overcoming the barriers to food growing, unlike traditional horticulture products.
 GROWBox is a range of one-off and subscription growing kits from GIY, to make growing easy.
 A GROWBox is a complete, tailored kit with everything you need to grow your own food at home.

 Based in Scariff in County Clare, Irish Seed Savers Association was set up to create a central store of rare, native and heritage vegetable seed and apple trees, where none previously existed.
 They research, gather, grow, and protect these collections on their organic farm and make them available for both home and community growing.
 You can buy their seeds and trees online or sign up to one of their workshops.

 Sensational Kids provides affordable and accessible early intervention services for children with additional needs across the country.
 This is an organisation that has helped thousands of children through subsidised speech and language therapy, occupational therapy and play therapy.

 They sell everything from jigsaws, to moonbeam lights, to space projectors and ice cream counters.
 You’ll pretend you’re buying something here for the small person in your life, but it will really be for you.